Helperbird/website/src/pages/features/text-to-speech.md

 ---
 layout: templates/features_two.liquid
-title: Natural text to speech browser extension
+title: Text to Speech with natural voices - Extension for Chrome, Edge, Firefox or iPad
 description:
-  Sit back, press play, and have your news, emails, or news read aloud to you.
-Helperbirds award winning text to speech extension for Chrome, Firefox, Edge & Safari.
+  Get the best text to speech extension for Chrome, Firefox, Edge or iPad to enhance your online reading experience.
+Our extension uses advanced TTS technology to convert any web page to speech.
+Easy to use and customize, it's the perfect tool for anyone looking to improve their reading experience online.
+Try it now for free!
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,